 Everything started to shift when I found Ayahuasca—and when a Chinese medicine doctor told me I was carrying deep unresolved issues with my mother.
 Around that time, I joined a women’s mental health support group, and for the first time, I felt understood.
 That opened the door to everything that came next.

 I started studying psychology, energy healing, and trauma.
 I learned the Emotion Code.
-I worked with dreams.
+I learned dream interpretation.
 I finally began to understand what was actually happening inside me—and what had been happening all along.

 Eventually, I left my marriage and Taiwan.
 That departure marked the beginning of a new chapter—one that was less about seeking safety, and more about testing everything I thought I knew.
 I needed to see how I functioned in the real world, outside spiritual systems and long-term relationships.

-I moved back to Europe, then to Dubai to work as flight attendant with Emirates.
+I moved back to Europe, and soon after I got a job as as flight attendant with Emirates in Dubai.
 That job became a kind of real-world laboratory.
 I was working under extreme conditions, watching human behavior across cultures, seeing how people cope, collapse, connect.
 And I finally had the money and freedom to go to Peru and sit with Ayahuasca.

 The pandemic pushed everything further.
 I suddenly had space—and pressure.
 I threw myself into everything I could find that might help me understand why I still felt blocked.
 I trained in Reiki, the Silva Method, energy work, and went deeper into the Emotion Code and dream interpretation.
 I began connecting dots between trauma, nervous system patterns, and women’s relationships to work, money, and self-worth.